 E-Cigarettes May Be Hazardous To Your Health

-The acronym – much medical writing is scattered with annoying non-standard abbreviations of this sort – means Electronic Nicotine Delivery Systems.
+The acronym – much medical writing is peppered with annoying non-standard abbreviations of this sort – means Electronic Nicotine Delivery Systems.
 These drug-delivery devices (for that is what they are) were in the spotlight at a conference in India of the FCTC (there we go again) which means the Framework Convention on Tobacco Control.

 Readers of this blog (or of my books) will by now be familiar with my views on the Tobacco Controllers.